ShayaP/CSE135FinalProject/README.md

 Discussion of the **grid library** you used

-    For our grids, we will use Zing Grid.
-Zing Grid plain JavaScript web component that natively works with all frameworks, styles easily and has many built-in grid features
+    For our grids, we used the table markdown of the Bulma CSS framework (as used in HW3).

 ![Example grids for Browser Usage](public/media/showDB_table.png)

     Relevant Files:
-    /public/scripts/dashboard.js
+    /public/showdb.html
-    /public/dashboard-new.html
+    /public/scripts/reportertest.js

 Discussion of the **chart library** you used